aptend/typing-transformer-obsidian/README.md

 In addition to helping us expand abbreviated phrases, this feature can also handle symbol conversions, such as auto-pairing symbols, or turning fullwidth symbols into halfwidth ones, examples:
 - `'《|' -> '《|》'` rule describes the automatic matching of Chinese book marks and placing the cursor in the middle
 - `'。。|' -> '.|'` rule describes the transformation of two Chinese periods into one English period
+%%

-**Refer to more rules in the setting page of Typing Transfomer and have fun converting!**
+**More examples can be found in the settings page of this plugin.
+Have fun converting!**

 ## Configiurable paired symbols insertion to selection